That was fun; now comes the slowdown

 An annualized rate -- that is, roughly speaking the quarterly number times four -- is seen at 2.7 percent, a large jump from the previous 1.4 percent.

-Reporting by Jeremy Gaunt; Additional reporting by Jonathan Cable; Editing by Catherine Evans
+Reporting by Jeremy Gaunt; Additional reporting by Jonathan Cable; Editing by Catherine Evans, Larry King